Table Of Contents

 UNDERSTANDING THE SCIENCE

 Grout in its essence is a fine, cement based compound that is enhanced with coloring agents and mold inhibitors.

 We all know what cement looks like, its porous, has lots of gritty aggregates and sands and although it cures to one solid and strong mass, it still retains that porous structure.

 Your grout, while not as gritty or rough, is still very porous and allows water, dirt, bacteria and mold to reside within it.

 This all leads to dirty grout and maintenance nightmares as the grout is catching dirt and changing color in random patches across your tiles.

-Once applied, the grout sealer generally lasts anywhere from 3-5 years but an annual reapplication is recommended by manufacturers to ensure the grout sealer is working properly and that there are not any areas where the grout sealer has worn away.
+Once applied, the a grout sealant generally lasts anywhere from 3-5 years but an annual reapplication is recommended by manufacturers to ensure it is working properly and that there are not any areas where the protection has worn away.

-High traffic areas or wet areas like showers that see a lot of water would definitely benefit from an annual application of grout sealer.
+High traffic areas or wet areas like showers that see a lot of water would definitely benefit from an annual application of a quality sealant.